-This helps Washington Rock avoid having to import water in the summertime when water evaporates more quickly and the water table is low.
+The amount of water that the plant saves will help Washington Rock avoid having to import water in the summertime when water evaporates more quickly and the water table is low.

 As explained by our quality control manager, Ryan Hogg, the UFR system recovers water in a 2-step process:

 After the UFR system processes materials, the materials move to a tank where they are cleaned even further.
 The end result is that sand and gravel products are cleaner and more water is recovered.
-The settlement ponds also need to be dredged less frequently.
+The settlement ponds also need to be dredged less often.